 Step 2: Paying your Tuition Fee Deposit

-We ask all new students to pay a deposit towards their tuition fee of £2000.
-You should only pay this deposit once you have met the conditions of your offer and are holding and Unconditional Firm (UF) offer.
-The tuition fee deposit will then be deducted your tuition fees.
+We ask all new students to pay a £5,000 deposit.
+You should only pay this deposit once you have met the conditions of your offer and are holding an Unconditional Firm (UF) offer.
+The tuition fee deposit will then be deducted from your tuition fees.

-The quickest method of paying the tuition fee deposit is by credit or debit card.
-To pay by credit or debit card please call +44 (0)131 474 0000 and ask to be transferred to our Finance team.
+The quickest method of paying your tuition fee deposit is by credit or debit card.
+To do this please call +44 (0)131 474 0000 and ask to be transferred to our Finance Team.
 When calling, please quote your name, the course you will be studying and your QMU student number (this can be found on your offer letter from Admissions).

 If you would rather pay your tuition fee by bank transfer please email firstname.lastname@example.org to request the University bank account details.

-If a your tuition fees are paid in full by a sponsoring body (this must be an official sponsor e.g. Government body) then you students will not be required to pay the tuition fee deposit.
+If your tuition fees are paid in full by a sponsoring body (this must be an official sponsor e.g. A Government body) you will not be required to pay the tuition fee deposit.
 If you are a sponsored student you should send the Admissions Office a letter from your sponsor confirming that they will be paying your tuition fees in full.

-When you hold and Unconditional offer from the University and have paid your tuition fee deposit or sent your proof of tuition fee sponsorship to the Admissions Office you should then complete a Confirmation of Acceptance for Studies (CAS) request form and send this to the Admissions Office along with a copy of your passport photo page.
+When you hold an Unconditional offer from the University and have paid your tuition fee deposit or sent your proof of tuition fee sponsorship to the Admissions Office you will receive a Confirmation of Acceptance for Studies (CAS) request form.
+You should return this completed form to the Admissions Office along with a copy of your passport photo page.
 The Admissions Office will issue you with a CAS and you can then begin the visa application process.